HatcherDX/dx-engine/README.md

 ## The Problem We Solve

 Hatcher is built to eliminate the friction that AI introduces, transforming a frustrating cycle of trial-and-error into a fluid, intuitive workflow.
-We do this by solving three core problems:

-- **The Visual Disconnect:** We bridge the gap between your live, rendered application and the source code.
-Instead of describing a visual change, you simply point to it.
+- **Stop Describing.
+Start Pointing:** Bridge the gap between your live application and source code with the Visual-to-Code bridge.
-- **The Context Void:** We replace static context files with a dynamic, centralized system of "Playbooks" that provides the AI with the right rules at the right time.
+- **Your AI Forgets.
+Ours Remembers:** Replace static context files with dynamic Team Playbooks that provide the right architectural rules at the right time.
-- **The Loss of Control:** We provide a suite of tools, from automated test loops to visual diffs, that ensure the developer is always in command of the final output.
+- **No More Black Boxes.
+Just Power:** Maintain deterministic command over AI with visual diffs, **configurable quality pipelines**, and automated testing.

 ## Project Status: Alpha